15 Different Types of Willow Trees

 Photo by Yummymoon

-Willow trees aren’t just beautiful, ornamental plants; they also provide many practical benefits to people worldwide.
+Willow trees aren’t just beautiful, ornamental plants; they provide many practical benefits to people worldwide.

-The Willow family of plants, which includes more than 200 species, grows in almost every climate and soil type worldwide—making it one of the most widely distributed trees on Earth.
+The Willow family includes more than 200 species and grows in almost every climate and soil type worldwide, making it one of Earth’s most widely distributed trees.

 In addition, Willows are easy to grow and care for, making them an excellent choice for home landscaping projects.
 As well as other gardens and farms.